 Instead, a combination of documents, indepth interviews with participants and other published material about the FRA was used to reconstruct the Bill’s evolution.
 In all, about sixty indepth interviews were conducted.
-These spanned bureaucrats, tribal and non-tribal activists, tribal people, wildlife activists, other environmentalists, politicians, academics tracking environmental historians, environmental governance scholars, environmental lawyers, implementing agencies, etc.
+These spanned bureaucrats, tribal and non-tribal activists, tribal people, wildlife activists, other environmentalists, politicians, environmental historians, environmental governance scholars, environmental lawyers, implementing agencies, etc.

 3 Structure of the essay